Episode 301: How to Manage the Risks You Didn’t Know You Were Taking (Free)

 This Interview with David Hillson was recorded at the PMI Global Congress 2014 in Phoenix, Arizona.

-When most people talk about risk in projects, they are thinking only about uncertain future events that would have a negative effect on achievement of project time and cost objectives.
+When most people talk about risk management, they are thinking only about uncertain future events that would have a negative effect on achievement of project time and cost objectives.
 However the definition of risk in the risk chapter of A Guide to the Project Management Body of Knowledge includes much more than mere threats to the project schedule or budget, and other risk standards agree.
 If we limit our view of risk to look at only one part of the risk picture, we will not be proactively managing all the risks that might affect the success of our project, and we will end up taking risks without knowing it.

 In this interview with David Hillso we explore the other types of risk that are usually missed from the typical risk process.
 Drawing on leading thinking and current best practice, we explore the full range of project risks that need to be managed, starting from the proto-definition of risk as “uncertainty that matters”.